A 20-year-old woman sustained a puncture wound to the sole of

 therefore be detectable as a radiolucent foreign body.
 However, in

-most studies, wood and other radiolucent foreign ...
+most studies, wood and other radiolucent foreign bodies were ...